-The Pastoral Activities program of the ADC consists of staff chaplains and volunteers serving over 40 different religions routinely represented in the inmate population.
+The Pastoral Activities program of the ADCRR consists of staff chaplains and volunteers serving over 40 different religions routinely represented in the inmate population.
 While religious services are coordinated by the chaplains, they are presented by both chaplains and volunteers.
 In addition, other community groups and individuals assist with special services and seminars scheduled periodically at each complex.

 Studies have shown that inmates active in religious programming are less likely to be involved in negative behavior within the institution, profit from a spiritual support system during transition, and also develop skills that enhance their chance for long-term success in society.